c-a-s-t-l-e/tidy_idaho_legal_data/documents/README.md

-# blank_project_repository
+# Documents

-A blank project repository for folder structure and naming guidance
+This folder contains documents that are relevant for reference, ideation, etc.